Help every creative take off or take a risk.

 Keeping it professional

 There is an association that sits behind TiNA.
 It has a board and there is governance and bank accounts and all the other boring stuff you need to have to work with business and government.
-So we do that so our artists don't have to worry about it as much.
+We do that so our artists don't have to worry about it as much.
 We even have a strategic plan with a vision, mission, values and goals.
 Yep, like we said - super profesh.

 Here is what Marcus Westbury's, who is one of our founders has to say: